bowers/bowers.github.io/_posts/2021-6-12-Shell-System-Manager.md

 ---
 layout: post
-title: Shell into an Ubuntu instance on EC2 from a browser using AWS Systems Manager
+title: Shell into an Ubuntu instance on EC2 from a browser using the Systems Manager Agent
 ---
-This post describes how to create a shell session into an Ubuntu instance on EC2 using AWS Systems Manager.
-No SSH client needed.
+This post describes how to create a shell session to an Ubuntu instance on EC2 using only the browser, with no SSH client or keys.

 You can use [AWS Systems Manager](https://aws.amazon.com/systems-manager/) to create an ssh-like shell session to an instance using only a browser.
-No local SSH client is needed, and you can configure and use these sessions using only a browser.
-You also don't need to open port 22 on the instance!
+No local SSH client is needed, and you don't have to create SSH keys or set up open networking ports in a Security Group.

-The session interacts with the instance using the Systems Manager Agent (SSM Agent) installed on the instance.
-Since that agent is pre-installed on Ubuntu AMIs on EC2, all you need to do is apply one IAM Policy (AmazonSSMManagedInstanceCore) to the instance to let you create sessions from the browser.
+The session interacts with the instance using the [Systems Manager Agent (SSM Agent)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-install-ssm-agent.html).
+That agent is pre-installed on Ubuntu AMIs on EC2, so all you need to do is apply one IAM Policy (AmazonSSMManagedInstanceCore) to the instance.

-## Create an IAM Role with SSM permissions
+## 1. Create an IAM Role with Systems Manager permissions
 * Login to the AWS Management Console, and go to the IAM (Identity and Access Management) dashboard.
 [You're using IAM with your AWS accounts, right?](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
 ![Open the IAM dashboard]({{ site.baseurl }}/images/SelectIAM.png "AWS IAM service")
-* Select "Roles" from the left-hand menu.
-* Click on the "Create role" button.
+* Select "Roles" from the left-hand menu, then click the "Create Role" button.
-* In the next screen, you're asked which Trusted Entity to use.
-If "AWS service" is not already highlighted, click on that.
-Then, under "Choose a use case", select EC2.
-Click on "Next: Permissions" at the bottom.
+* In the next screen, select the "AWS Service" trusted entity, if it is not already selected.
+Below "Choose a use case", select EC2, then click on "Next: Permissions".
 ![Create a new Role]({{ site.baseurl }}/images/CreateRole-1.png "Create a new Role")
-* In the "Attach permissions policies" screen, type `SSMManaged` into the Filter Policies to find the policy you need ( **AmazonSSMManagedInstancecore** ) Click on the checkbox next to  it, then click the "Next: Tags" button at the bottom.
+* In the "Attach permissions policies" page, type `SSMManaged` into the Filter Policies to find the specific policy you need (**AmazonSSMManagedInstanceCore**).
+Click on the checkbox next to  it, then click "Next: Tags".
 ![Attach AmazonSSMManagedInstanceCore Policy to Role]({{ site.baseurl }}/images/CreateRole-2.png "Attach Policy to Role")
 * On the "Add tags (optional)" screen, just click "Next: Review".
-* On the Review screen, type in a Role Name of "System-manager-Role".
-Then click "Create role".
-You should then see the message "The role System-manager-Role has been created."
+* On the Review screen, type in a Role Name of "System-manager-Role", then click "Create role".
+You should see the message "The role System-manager-Role has been created."
 ![Name this new Role System-manager-Role]({{ site.baseurl }}/images/CreateRole-4.png "Name the new Role")

-## Create the EC2 instance.
+## 2. Create the EC2 instance with this new Role attached
 * From the left navigation bar, select Services, EC2.
 * Click on the Launch instance button, and select Launch instance.
 * Select an Ubuntu Server instance.
 I picked "Ubuntu Server 20.04 LTS (HVM), SSD Volume Type".